-• Chronic Absenteeism: Overall, the students fell into the "Orange" category with 24.3% chronically absent.
+-Chronic Absenteeism: Overall, the students fell into the "Orange" category with 24.3% chronically absent.
 This represented a decline of 1.9% from the prior year.

 The White student group was in the "Red' range with 20.4% chronically absent (an increase of 8.2% from the prior year).
 English Learners and Socioeconomically Disadvantaged students were in the "Orange" range with 21.1% and 23.5% Chronically absent, respectively.
+2024 UPDATE: 18.5% of our students were chronically absent in 2023-24.
+This was an improvement of 5.7% from the prior year.
+No student groups were in the "Red" category.

-• Access to a Broad Course of Study: The district continues to meet this requirement
+-Access to a Broad Course of Study: The district continues to meet this requirement